 2. Team Leaders

-The team is accompanied by one or two team leaders.
-Team leaders should be over the age of 18.
+The team is accompanied by one or two Team Leaders.
+Team Leaders should be over the age of 18.
 They are responsible for the safety and conduct of their accompanying team.
-It is advised for team leaders to have backgrounds in physics, engineering or physics education.
+It is advised for team leaders to have backgrounds in physics, engineering, or physics education.
 It is mandatory for qualified team leaders to work as jurors (see section IV).
-Experienced Team Leader Jurors are invited to join the Problem Selection Committee.
+Experienced Team Leaders Jurors are invited to join the Problem Selection Committee.

 IV.
 The Jury

 The Jury is nominated and organized by the COC.
-The Jury are composed of team leaders, independent jurors and past IYPT participants.
-The Jury consists of at least five members, if possible from different schools/ teams.
-Team leaders, may be included in the Jury.
-The team leaders cannot be members of the Jury in the PM where their teams participate and should not, if possible, grade the same team more than twice.
+The Jury is composed of team leaders, independent jurors and past IYPT participants.
+The Jury consists of at least three members, if possible, from different schools/ teams.
+Team Leaders, may be included in the Jury.
+The Team Leaders cannot be members of the Jury in the Physics Match(PM) where their teams participate and should not, if possible, grade the same team more than once.

-Team leader jurors should be a current or past high school physics teacher at a Canadian secondary school.
+Team Leader Jurors should be a current or past high school physics teacher.

 3. Juror Rights and Responsibilities